markhorn-dev/astro-nano/src/content/projects/adding-fiber-to-buns-rolls/index.md

 timeInvestmentRating: "medium"
 necessityRating: "low"
 statusRating: "upcoming" #'in-progress' | 'on-hold' | 'completed' | 'delayed' | 'upcoming' | 'cancelled' | 'under-review' | 'needs-attention' | 'awaiting-feedback' | 'testing-phase' | 'polishing'
+categories:
+  - "Cooking & Baking"
+#  - "Gardening"
+#  - "Software"
+#  - "Data Analysis and Machine Learning"
+#  - "Hardware & Repairs"

 ---

 # Adding fiber to your buns/rolls 🥯

-> "Dietary fiber has two main components: soluble fiber and insoluble fiber, which are components of plant-based foods, such as legumes, whole grains and cereals, vegetables, fruits, and nuts or seeds.
-A diet high in regular fiber consumption is generally associated with supporting health and lowering the risk of several diseases."
+> Dietary fiber has two main components: soluble fiber and insoluble fiber, which are components of plant-based foods, such as legumes, whole grains and cereals, vegetables, fruits, and nuts or seeds.
+A diet high in regular fiber consumption is generally associated with supporting health and lowering the risk of several diseases.
 >
 > — [Wikipedia, Dietary fiber](https://en.wikipedia.org/wiki/Dietary_fiber)

-> "Bulking fibers – such as cellulose and hemicellulose (including psyllium) – absorb and hold water, promoting bowel movement regularity.[7]
-Viscous fibers – such as beta-glucan and psyllium – thicken the fecal mass."
+> Bulking fibers – such as cellulose and hemicellulose (including psyllium) – absorb and hold water, promoting bowel movement regularity.[7]
+Viscous fibers – such as beta-glucan and psyllium – thicken the fecal mass.
 >
 > — [Wikipedia, Dietary fiber](https://en.wikipedia.org/wiki/Dietary_fiber)